The One Thing Your Homeowners Insurance Won't Cover

 Standard jewelry coverage on a homeowners policy almost always has a monetary reimbursement limit.
 Generally in the ballpark of $1,500 - $2,000.

-Considering the average cost of an engagement ring is about $7,500 these days, there's no way you could replace yours with the small allowance afforded from standard homeowners coverage.
+Considering the average cost of an engagement ring is about $6,000 these days, there's no way you could replace yours with the small allowance afforded from standard homeowners coverage.
 With homeowners insurance, you'd be covering the difference to repair or replace your jewelry item.

 Adding a Jewelry Rider or Floater